hack-gpon/hack-gpon.github.io/_ont/ont-genexis-ft-g2110c.md

 {% include alert.html content="The GPON S/N can only be changed via U-Boot console" alert="Note"  icon="svg-info" color="blue" %}

-Attach TTL adapter to UART console (see Internal photo - CM3 header, for pinout), open a terminal emulator (like Putty or Teraterm), power on the ONT and `CTRL+C` until you see the following prompt:
+Attach a TTL adapter to the UART console port (see Internal photo - CM3 header, for pinout), open a terminal emulator (like Putty or Teraterm), power on the ONT and press `CTRL+C` until you see the following prompt:

 ```sh
 9601D#
 ```

-On that console you can type the following commands to change the serial number of ONT:
+On that console you can type the following commands to change the GPON serial number:

 ```sh
 set GponSn GNXS05542100